Production

 1. You must stop RKE2 service on all server nodes if it is enabled via systemd.
 Use the following command to do so: systemctl stop rke2-server

-2. Next, you will initiate the restore from snapshot on the first server node with the following commands: rke2 server \ --cluster-reset \ --cluster-reset-restore-path=<PATH-TO-SNAPSHOT>
+2. Initiate the restore from the snapshot on the first server node with the following commands: rke2 server \ --cluster-reset \ --cluster-reset-restore-path=<PATH-TO-SNAPSHOT>

 3. Once the restore process is complete, start the rke2-server service on the first server node as follows: systemctl start rke2-server